Egypt·November 3 - 13 2023

 Day 1: Friday, November 3rd, 2023

-Fly into Cairo – a representative with our sign will be waiting for you to assist you through immigration and customs formalities and then drive you to our Cairo hotel, the 5-Star Four Seasons Hotel situated right on the Nile.
+Fly into Cairo – a representative with our sign will be waiting to assist you through immigration and customs formalities and then drive you to our Cairo hotel, the 5-Star Four Seasons Hotel on the Nile.

-Cairo is the largest city in Middle East, one of the ten largest in the world, with a population of 20 million.
+Cairo is the largest city in the Middle East and one of the ten biggest in the world, with a population of 20 million.
 We’ll tackle Cairo later.
 Today, relax in your beautiful hotel.
-We’ll join up tonight for a lovely dinner together at the hotel.
+We’ll get together tonight for a lovely dinner at the hotel.

 Included